Published: Lightning Books (August 2019)

 101 reinterpretations of a classic Australian short story

 Henry Lawson’s short story The Drover’s Wife is an Australian classic that has sparked interpretations on the page, on canvas and on the stage.
 But it has never been so thoroughly, or hilariously, re-imagined as by Ryan O’Neill, remixing and revising Lawson’s masterpiece in 101 different ways.

-The variations include a Year Eight essay, a pop song, a sporting commentary, an insurance claim, a Hollywood movie adaptation and even a cryptic crossword and even the selection of paint swatches you can see on this back cover.
+The variations include a a pop song, a sporting commentary, a 1980s computer game, an insurance claim, a Hollywood movie adaptation, a cryptic crossword and even the selection of paint swatches you can see on this back cover.

 Inventive and unexpected, this is laugh-out-loud literature from the author of the award-winning Their Brilliant Careers.